nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites:
        - List all customers using the `listorder 1` command with at least 1 order listed.
-       - The first order's status is not `completed`.
+       - The first order's status is not `Completed`.

     2. Test case: `markorder 1`<br>
        Expected: First order is marked as completed.
 Details of the marked order shown in the status message.